 Richard Linklater's Boyhood is not like any other movie we've seen, and that isn't simply because of its 12-year-long production.
 The film follows young Mason, who ages from six to 18 (portrayed throughout by Ellar Coltrane), in a story that plays less like a traditional forward-moving narrative than a poetic tribute to every moment along the way.
 Although it is natural to affix attention on Coltrane and Mason in discussions of Boyhood, we'd be remiss to overlook the terrific performance of Patricia Arquette, who plays Mason's mother.
 As single mom Olivia, who is perpetually on the hunt for "something more," Arquette delivers some of the film's most piercing moments, including her final scene in the film (about which Arquette might have changed the way we think altogether).
 The actress, who worked with Linklater previously on Fast Food Nation, discusses her part the director's latest effort, and everything it has to say about cinema, parenting, and life in general.

-The one thing I tell everyone who hasn’t seen Boyhood is that you can’t watch this like a normal movie.
-In most movies, you’re building up to something, there are all these thematic tie-ins… I keep thinking of the scene where they’re throwing hatchets.
+The one thing I tell everyone who hasn’t seen Boyhood is that you don't experience this like you do a normal movie.
+I keep thinking of the scene where they’re throwing hatchets.
 In any other movie, someone would get injured.
 But it’s just about watching these kids.
-Before we even talk about making the film, I’d like to hear about your experiences watching this movie.

 Patricia Arquette: That’s part of what is amazing about this movie.
 First of all, to get financing for something you’re not going to see a return on for 13 years.
 But also the fact that Rick [Linklater] really chose to direct it with this really specific restraint that life in itself was enough.
 That most of us survive childhood.
 That there are some underlying difficult times, things that we have to move through in our lives, but most of it is okay.
 We’re so preconditioned as audiences to think… I was scared in that scene!
 Because we didn’t have the script to begin with, I didn’t know exactly what was happening.